 3) Are there any potential problems that I will face today?

 Based on the answers to these questions, you plan out your day.
 At the end of the week, you sit down and reflect on what you have done that week and how you can improve for the next week.
-The questions that Seneca used could be very helpful for this process.

 This agile process is a good way to go from one action to another in the pursuit of something greater.
 With the different questions and constant examination of what you have done and want to do, you can draft small mini-goals to accomplish and focus on them.
 That way you lessen the uncertainty.